Skip to main content

 Hybrid funds are investment vehicles that combine the features of both equity and debt funds.
 These funds offer a diversified portfolio to investors by investing in a mix of stocks and fixed-income securities like bonds and treasury bills.
 The primary objective of hybrid mutual funds is to provide a relatively reasonable return potential while managing risk.

-Having understood what is hybrid fund, let us now look at the several types of hybrid funds, each of which is tailored to meet different investment objectives and risk profiles.
+There are several types of hybrid funds, each tailored to meet different investment objectives and risk profiles.
 Here's a breakdown of the common types of hybrid funds:

 Aggressive hybrid funds: These funds have a higher allocation to equities, making them suitable for investors with a higher risk tolerance.
 They typically invest around 65-80% in equities, with the rest in debt instruments.

-Conservative hybrid funds: For those looking for a relatively stable investment avenue, conservative hybrid funds are the way to go.
+Conservative hybrid funds: For those looking for a relatively stable investment avenue, conservative hybrid funds can be suitable.
 They allocate a larger portion of their portfolio, around 75-90%, to debt securities, and the remainder to equities.

 Dynamic asset allocation funds: These funds have the flexibility to adjust their equity and debt allocations based on market conditions.
 They aim to capitalise on market opportunities while managing risk.